killerchip/token-query/README.md

 ## Configuration

-For creating an instance, you must provide a configuration object that has the following properties:
+The configuration object should have the following properties:

 ### queryKey (optional)